ItsXyzzy/taustakuvio/README.md

-# taustakuvio
+# Taustakuvio
-This is My repository for wallpapers for my new app, Taustakuvio
+This is My repository for wallpapers for my new app, Taustakuvio.
+It will be released on the play store soon...